 Both providers offer domain registrations but Wix offers a slightly better deal if you’re willing to stick with them for the long run.
 Registering a domain with Bluehost will cost you only $11.99 during your first year but the renewal cost is $17.99 after that.
 Meanwhile, registering a domain will Wix will set you back $14.95 for the first year, as well as upon renewal.
 If you don’t feel like paying for a new domain, you can get one for free for the first year when purchasing any hosting package from Bluehost.
 Wix offers a similar deal but you’ll need to get at least the $8.50 plan in order to benefit from it as the first tier is not eligible.

-One of Wix’s main selling points is its fantastic website builder.
+One of Wix’s main selling points is its fantastic website builder, especially when compared to Bluehost.
 Creating a beautiful new website is extremely easy with this builder and you can even let the company do most of the work for you.
 Users can take advantage of Wix’s ADI system to automatically generate websites in just a matter of minutes.
 All you need to do is answer a few basic questions about the type and niche of your website and the system will then recommend a series of templates and additional features you can add in order to improve it.

 If you have a very particular design in mind, however, you can ignore the ADI system and create a new website from scratch.
 Wix offers a truckload of templates and design features you can play around with in order to create the perfect website.
 The best part is that you don’t have to worry about any premium templates or anything like that because you will have access to everything regardless of which hosting plan you pick.
 In fact, you can choose to first create your website and pick a hosting plan after once you’re happy with the results.